top of page

 OPEN AAM ORG

-The aim is to develop a 360-degree framework that will foster the adoption of AAM technologies in this rapidly developing field.
+Our objective is to develop a 360-degree framework that ensures that the needs of all stakeholders are addressed so that adoption of AAM technologies will be maximised.”

 • LinkedIn